Murder of Lynsey Quy

-Lynsey Quy (née Wilson) was a 21-year-old British woman from Southport, Lancashire who was murdered on 16 December 1998 by her husband Mitchell Quy.
+Lynsey Quy (née Wilson) was a 21-year-old British woman from Southport, Merseyside, who was murdered on 16 December 1998 by her husband Mitchell Quy.
 Following her reported disappearance Mitchell Quy pleaded his innocence and was involved in what was a highly publicised missing persons case for 18 months.
-Her decapitated and dismembered body was discovered in 2000 at Adventure Coast Southport.
+Her decapitated and dismembered body was discovered in 2000 at Southport Pleasureland.
 Mitchell Quy was convicted of the crime and sentenced to life imprisonment with a minimum of 17 years in prison.

 Background

 Mitchell and Lynsey Quy lived in Southport with their son and her daughter from a previous relationship.
-They had married in August 1995 when she was 17 and heavily pregnant with another mans child.
+They had married in August 1995 when she was 17 and heavily pregnant with another man's child.
 Mitchell Quy worked as a casino croupier and Lynsey was a barmaid.
 The relationship was plagued by domestic violence.
 She wrote in her diary about the turbulence of the marriage and how she wished for a divorce.